Ginny Estupinian PhD, ABPP

 When to Seek Professional Help

-While the intense pain and preoccupation after a breakup is normal, sometimes extra support is necessary.
+While the intense pain and preoccupation after a breakup are normal, sometimes extra support is necessary.
 Reach out to my office if:

 • The grief persists for many months and is getting worse, not better